The Simpsons Ride is an animated simulator attraction that can be found at the Universal Studios parks in Orlando and Hollywood.

 - Schmuck Bait: When the ride vehicles are being lifted up onto the roller coaster, it passes by a series of signs that say (in order), "DO NOT ENTER", "SERIOUSLY", "IT'S YOUR FUNERAL".

-- Self-Deprecation/Shameless Self-Promotion: Near the end of The Simpsons Ride, the vehicle crashes into a wall reading "SEND MONEY TO UNIVERSAL STUDIOS", which pokes fun at the severe financial issues that plagued the company up until recently.
+- Near the end of the ride, the vehicle crashes into a wall reading "SEND MONEY TO UNIVERSAL STUDIOS", which pokes fun at the severe financial issues that plagued the company up until 2015.

-- Senior Sleep Cycle: Abraham Simpsons falls asleep when he's supposed to be watching Maggie, which results in her wandering into the nuclear reactor room.
+- Senior Sleep Cycle: Abraham Simpson falls asleep when he's supposed to be watching Maggie, which results in her wandering into the nuclear reactor room.

 - Sickly Green Glow: Maggie gets one around her when she is affected by the radiation.